Disability Dongles

 - A robotic arm designed to open doors in public spaces instead of installing automatic doors.

-- Robotic exoskeletons costing $70,000 or more, promoted as enabling paralyzed people to "walk again" while sidewalks and transit remain inaccessible to wheelchair users.
+- ReWalk and Ekso robotic exoskeletons, priced between $70,000 and $100,000+, promoted as enabling paralyzed people to "walk again" while sidewalks and transit remain inaccessible to wheelchair users.
+As of 2014, no U.S. health insurer covered the ReWalk.18

 What Care Sounds Like